Mount & Blade

-Mount & Blade is a 2008 medieval strategy action role-playing game for Windows, developed by Turkish company TaleWorlds Entertainment, and published by Swedish company Paradox Interactive.
+Mount & Blade is a 2008 medieval action role-playing game for Windows, developed by Turkish company TaleWorlds Entertainment, and published by Swedish company Paradox Interactive.
 In the game, the player controls a customized character to battle, trade, and manage a fief in the medieval land of Calradia.
 The game was developed by Armağan Yavuz and his wife İpek Yavuz, the founders of TaleWorlds Entertainment.
 The game was fully released on September 16, 2008, though alpha versions of the game were available prior to the full release.

-Mount & Blade is a Turkish game which initially received a mixed critical reception.
+Mount & Blade initially received a mixed critical reception.
 Reviewers praised the game for its innovative combat mechanics, complex character skill system, and large modding community, but criticized it for its low graphics quality, as well as its repetitive dialogue and locations.
 A standalone expansion, Mount & Blade: Warband, was released in March 2010, and a spin-off expansion, Mount & Blade: With Fire & Sword, was released in May 2011.
 A proper sequel, Mount & Blade II: Bannerlord, was released in early access on March 30, 2020, and was fully released on October 25, 2022.